Willow’s Dream: Trick Guinea Pig

 If mom ever wanted to pull out her hair in frustration, I can say she never did it with me nearby.
 Even when I refused to do a certain trick, she’d let it go and never got mad at me.

 Injury: Hitting a Snag

 In September I injured my front paw which really stank.
 Not only did it hurt to walk on it, but mom also limited my cage space and I wasn’t allowed to do more training.
 Talk about being bored.
 I called out for mom often and she’d come, snuggle up against the cage closest to her so she wouldn’t forget me, and sometimes she’d pick me up and let me sleep on her desk.
 I was stuck in that tiny place and bored for about a week and a half, but it felt like forever.

 I’m not saying that my set up was terrible, it wasn’t!
 And mom put in some toys.
 But I really just wanted to walk around and sleep on my mom’s foot.
 Unfortunately, she didn’t let me do that.

 Even after my paw healed, mom said to take it slowly.
 Before I felt fully myself though, we hit another bump in the road.

 Mom’s Meanness: A Snag That’s Her Fault

 Of course, once we started to get training up and running again, mom had her best friend over.
-I love it when she has friends, but not when mom suddenly disappears for a wheekend!
+I love it when she has friends over, but not when mom suddenly disappears for a wheekend!
 I know she wasn’t on vacation because she came in for mornings, for dinner, and at night to say goodnight, but the training was minimal and I was mostly just wandering around on my own.

 Getting Back on Track

 By November we were back at it and Mom and I were doing 5-10 minute training sessions.
 She got Alistair to be the witness for the tricks and when I’d do well, he’d put a check mark next to the successful trick.
-In November I had down these following tricks :
+In November I had down the following tricks :